EtherealEngine/etherealengine-docs/docs/01_gettingStarted/03_developer/02_typescript.md

 }
 ```

-And we then allow the registration of 'receptors' on state objects to catch dispatched events over the network, and in this case we're entirely focused on updating the state records above:
+We then allow the registration of 'receptors' on state objects to catch dispatched events over the network.
+In this case, we're entirely focused on updating the state records defined above:
 ```ts
   ...
   receptors: [